awiggs/LLFS/README.md

 Note: an LFS proved difficult for the time constraints of the assignment so a simple Unix-like FS was made instead.

+Trade-offs:
+1. No searching through multiple block pointers -- not enough time to implement

 Resources:\
 Link for Bit Map functions: